'Rude and cranky' Bernie Sanders loses San Francisco restaurant owner's vote: report

 “It was all very nice, except for cranky Bernie,” Konstin told Politico.
 "I think he was just hungry and didn't want to be a politician.
 He lost my vote."

-Sanders’ campaign did not respond to an after-business-hours email from Fox News for comment.
-Lee Housekeeper, the media contact for John's Grill, told San Francisco Gate that it’s uncharacteristic for Konstin to speak ill of his restaurant patrons.
+Sanders’ campaign did not respond to a request for comment from Fox News.
+Lee Housekeeper, the media contact for John's Grill, told SFGATE.com that it’s uncharacteristic for Konstin to speak ill of his restaurant patrons.

-"Bernie had to be in a terrible mood," Houskeeper said.
+"Bernie had to be in a terrible mood," Housekeeper said.
 "Anyone in the public eye needs to understand when it's time to order room service."

-Konstin told Politico that staff waiting on other Dems, including one large party with the Secretary of State of California Alex Padilla, lieutenant governor of California Eleni Kounalakis, and House Speaker Nancy Pelosi, had a more pleasant experience.
+Konstin told Politico that staff waiting on other Democrats, including one large party with the Secretary of State of California Alex Padilla, Lieutenant Governor of California Eleni Kounalakis, and House Speaker Nancy Pelosi, had a more pleasant experience.
 He described Pelosi as “pure class.”

-John's Grill opened its doors in 1908 and was famously featured in Dashiell Hammett's 1930 noir film "The Maltese Falcon," the San Francisco Gate reported.
+John's Grill opened its doors in 1908 and was famously featured in Dashiell Hammett's 1930 noir film "The Maltese Falcon," SFGATE.com reported.
 The restaurant is popular among politicos and has pictures of politicians who’ve visited the establishment hanging on its wooden walls.

 CLICK HERE TO GET THE FOX NEWS APP

-Thirteen presidential candidates attended the recent DNC meeting in San Francisco over the weekend.
-2020 hopeful, Sen. Elizabeth Warren, D-Mass., dined out with her staff at San Francisco’s Ayala restaurant in the Union Square Hotel when she visited the city in June, the San Francisco Gate reported.
+Thirteen presidential candidates attended the DNC meeting in San Francisco over the weekend.
+Sen. Elizabeth Warren, D-Mass., dined out with her staff at San Francisco’s Ayala restaurant in the Union Square Hotel when she visited the city in June, SFGate.com reported.

-"She was absolutely wonderful and came into our kitchen," Ayala General Manager Alexandra Loulias told the newspaper.
+"She was absolutely wonderful and came into our kitchen," Ayala General Manager Alexandra Loulias told the website.
 "So complimentary of our staff.
 She took individual photos with everyone.
-Just the nicest lady.
+Just the nicest lady."